programLyrique/RDCexams/README.md

     nb_females = integer(0),
     nb_success = integer(0),
     nb_success_females = integer(0),
-    # is it really the ranking or just an useless index we do not need?
     ranking = integer(0),
     name = character(0),
     gender = factor(levels = c("M", "F")),